-Accessibility Plan

-(Taking in to consideration communication, physical space and surveys)
+Accessibility Plan (Taking in to consideration communication, physical space and surveys)

-GOAL DATE OF COMPLETION The agency Accessibility Committee will meet to assess, review and develop goals annually and/or as needed.
-January 2022 The Accessibility Committee will ensure that all staff receive training upon orientation and annual refreshers thereafter Upon orientation and annually by our Human Resource Department The Agency will pursue more suitable/accessible community homes to replace locations that are no longer meeting the needs of those supported.
-Cost Prohibited at this Time The Agency will work to secure adequate snow removal for all locations to ensure accessibility, health and safety with reliable, timely contractors.
-Reviewed annually through our Property and Maintenance Department 2022 - Annual staff review online April 2022 The Agency will work towards ensuring all exterior steps are clearly visible with either bright yellow paint or non-skid tape.
-Completed and reviewed annually by our Property and Maintenance Department Exterior signage will be reviewed, and a work plan put in place to ensure all print is large, legible and visible to all.
-December 2022 The Agency will ensure that all accessible ramps are slip resistant and easily and safely used for all.
-Reviewed daily by all employees location(s) Issues recorded through our Near Misses Form Non-slip coating to be applied to a wooden ramps prior to Nov.
-2022 The Agency will attempt to identify and mark accessible parking spot(s) at our main offices within all three communities, ensuring parking is well lit.
-Exterior lighting has been upgrade at Aylmer & Victoria.
-Parking lot line & accessible parking spot painting.
-October 2022 The Agency will work to increase accessibility for lower-level offices at McLaughlin.
-Install an accessible door opener leading into the lower level SIL office at McLaughlin.
-September 2022 The Agency will work to increase security at our Peterborough office.
-Installation of a key fob system ar exterior intercom/buzzer system.
-June 2022
+GOAL DATE OF COMPLETION The agency Accessibility Committee will meet to assess, review and January 2023 develop goals annually and/or as needed.
+The Accessibility Committee will ensure that all staff receive training Upon orientation and annually by upon orientation and annual refreshers thereafter our Human Resource Department The Agency will pursue more suitable/accessible community homes to Cost Prohibited at this Time replace locations that are no longer meeting the needs of those supported.
+The Agency will work to secure adequate snow removal for all Reviewed annually through our locations to ensure accessibility, health, and safety with reliable, timely Property and Maintenance contractors.
+Department

+2023 - Annual staff review online April 2023

+The Agency will work towards ensuring all exterior steps are clearly Completed and reviewed annually

+visible with either bright yellow paint or non-skid tape. by our Property and Maintenance

+Department

+Exterior signage will be reviewed, and a work plan put in place to December 2023

+ensure all print is large, legible, and visible to all.

+The Agency will ensure that all accessible ramps are slip resistant and Reviewed daily by all employees on

+easily and safely used for all. location(s)

+Issues recorded through our Near

+Misses Form

+Non-slip coating to be applied to all

+wooden ramps prior to Nov.
+2023

+The Agency will attempt to identify and mark accessible parking Exterior lighting has been upgraded

+spot(s) at our main offices within all three communities, ensuring at Aylmer & Victoria.

+parking is well lit.
+Parking lot line & accessible

+parking spot painting.

+October 2023

+The Agency will work to increase accessibility for lower-level offices Install an accessible door opener

+at McLaughlin. leading into the lower level SIL

+office at McLaughlin.

+September 2023

+The Agency will work to increase security at our Peterborough office.
+Installation of a key fob system and

+exterior intercom/buzzer system.

+June 2023